phx/rmbg/README.md

 # GhostBG

-`GhostBG` a.k.a. `rmbg` is just a Bash wrapper and MacOS app for the python `rembg` command line utility.
+`GhostBG` a.k.a. `rmbg` is just a Bash wrapper and MacOS app for the Python3 `rembg` command line utility.

 It does pretty much everything you need to remove the background from images in batches.